InteractionDesignFoundation/handbook/design-products/delivery-process.md

 #### How to Create a GitHub Issue?

--   Issue added to Github by a team member.
+-   Issue added to GitHub by a team member.
 The team member will then assign the appropriate colleague(s) and the issue is automatically added to the backlog.
--   Label added to issue (e.g. low-urgency).
+-   Label added to issue (e.g. `urgency:3`).
 -   Issue(s) will be assigned by the appropriate Epic by the team member assigned.
 -   Issue(s) will then be placed in a Milestone based on priority during sprint planning.